pdsullivan/blog/_posts/2015-02-11-codeship-parallel-cli.markdown

 <br/>
 <br/>

-> **ParallelCLI** allows you to split your test commands across multiple build VMs to speed up your build time.
+> **ParallelCI** allows you to split your test commands across multiple build VMs to speed up your build time.
 >
 -- Codeship